ggandor/leap.nvim/README.md

 * **Consistent**: there are no alternative paths - the rhytm of typing two search characters and a (potential) label becomes muscle memory in no time.

-* **Smooth**: sudden events are less sudden - once you need to type the label, your brain will be processing it already.
-To jump to the closest match, you only need to type characters you already see, similar to using `f`.
+* **Smooth**: while typing the search pattern, your brain can already start processing the label.

 ## 🚀 Getting started